stvladnj/stvladnj.github.io/_sections/02a-candles.md

 We will <b>light the candles</b> during the next liturgy service at the designated location.

+You can submit a list of names for commemoration during the liturgy.
+The donation is $1 per <b>every</b> 8 names.
 <div id="online-candle-box"></div>
 <script>
 {% include inventory.js %}